Where Will LBJ Land? It All Depends on What Kind of Player He Wants to Be Next

 "You look at 'em, and you go, 'Yeah, why not?'
 It's easy," D'Antoni told SB Nation.
 "You can see on their form and effort, it's just an easy shot for them."

 Evidently, it's an easy shot for James, too.
 And wouldn't it be poetic if he became a Steph-like force for the Warriors' greatest contemporary rival—the Rockets?
 Should James want to fully embrace that sneaky good part of his game, Houston is the destination.
 The hard part is getting there without him or his pal Chris Paul taking a huge pay cut.
-The Rockets would probably have to find a taker for Anderson's bloated contract and have James opt in and involve Anderson in a trade.
-It's not likely, but neither were Daryl Morey's poaching of Harden or Paul in the first place.
+The Rockets would probably have to find a taker for Anderson's bloated contract, have James opt in and involve Anderson in a trade.
+It's not likely, but neither were Daryl Morey's poachings of Harden or Paul in the first place.

 Why he's KD

-Note: Editor's note: Every day this week—heading into the start of free agency on Sunday—Bleacher Report will look at every angle of LeBron James' upcoming decision with reports and features from our most plugged-in NBA reporters.
-Today, B/R looks at how LeBron's choice could be shaped by the role he wants to play on the court.